 In our post on brand strategy and our post that outlines a 15-step strategy for brand development, we spend considerable time focusing on how to differentiate your brand.
 This applies equally to your brand story and your web design.
 Make sure you lay out your differentiators clearly so your users know why you’re the company they need.
 And make sure when you do it, all the elements supporting and reinforcing those differentiators are working together harmoniously.

 Honour your audience

 Your story and your website are there to serve your audience.
 So your design, messaging and content – all the elements that make up your site – should serve that audience.
 They should reflect a knowledge of who you are trying to reach, what they care about, and what they need from your company.
 Ask yourself with any website design decision: ‘does my audience need this information?’
 If the answer is yes, ask this follow-up: ‘is this the best way to present this information considering the story I am telling?’.

 Build user trust with social proof

-The most powerful stories told about your company will not be told by you.
+The most powerful brand stories told about your company will not be told by you.
 They’ll be told by your customers.
 Your site will be immeasurably more powerful as a marketing and sales tool, if you have testimonials and case studies – and stories! – from your customers.

 Tell your story with different content types